 Starting today, you’ll be able to detect email tracking.
 Here’s how it looks:

 Boxy Suite will search for a “tracking pixel” inside the email body, and match its URL to a little database to find out what tool is used to track the email.
-We love the idea of empowering our users and protect their privacy, so this update brings us closer to this goal.
+We love the idea of empowering our users and protecting their privacy, so this update brings us closer to this goal.

-If you want to try this, download Boxy Suite now (there’s a free trial with credit card, which you can cancel anytime).
+If you want to try this, download Boxy Suite now (there’s a free trial with a credit card, which you can cancel anytime).

-How to stop the email trackers
+How to Stop the Email Trackers?

 Even if you disable external images, Boxy Suite will tell you when an email has a tracking pixel anyway, so you’ll be able to decide if you want to load images or not based on that.